winsock/stackpath-tests/README.md

 `rest-service/main.go`, and should run by running `go run main.go` from the `rest-service` directory.

+Implementing the service is a good start, but are there any extras you can throw in?
+How would you test this service?
+How would you audit it?
+How would an ops person audit it?

 ## Input Processing

 StackPath operates a gigantic worldwide network to power our edge services.
 These